-We used a similar analysis to model factors related to the calving distribution of CAH caribou in Colville East during the aerial survey on 10-11 June 2012.
+We used a similar analysis to model factors related to the calving distribution of CAH caribou in Colville East during the aerial survey on 6 and 9 June 2013.
 We divided the survey transects into 552 1.6-km-long segments (three other segments were completely covered by water, so were eliminated from the analysis).
-For each segment, we calculated the total number of caribou observed, the proportion of area covered by waterbodies, the minimum distance to the coast, the presence of an existing road within 2 km, mean NDVI_Peak in 2012, the proportion of wet graminoid tundra (Muller et al. 1999) in the area, and snow cover on 1 June 2012.
-The same GEE analysis used for the NPRA calving density analysis was used for the Colville East calving density, producing 31 candidate models containing all possible combinations of five variables (within 2 km of roads, NDVI Peak, distance to coast, snow cover, and proportion of wet graminoid tundra).
-The proportion of the grid cells covered by waterbodies and transect number (west-to-east gradient) were included in all models.
-The waterbody variable was included to adjust for large differences in the amount of land area among transect segments and the transect number was included to account for the expected gradient in calving density across the study area (Lawhead and Prichard 2013).
-Candidate models were compared and model-averaged parameter estimates were calculated in the same manner as for the NPRA surveys.
+For each segment, we calculated the total number of caribou observed, the proportion of area covered by waterbodies, the minimum distance to the coast, the presence of an existing road within 2 km, mean NDVI Peak in 2013, the proportion of wet graminoid tundra (Muller et al. 1999) in the area, and snow cover on 1-2 June 2013.
+This analysis used a Generalized Linear Model using a Poisson distribution with a log link.
+We tested 31 candidate models containing all possible combinations of five variables (within 2 km of roads, NDVI Peak, distance to coast, snow cover, and proportion of wet graminoid tundra).
+The proportions of the grid cells covered by waterbodies and transect number (west-to-east gradient) were included in all models.
+The waterbody variable was included to adjust for large differences in the amount of land area among transect segments and the transect number was included to account for the expected gradient in calving density across the study area (Lawhead and Prichard 2013b).
+Candidate models were compared using Akaike's Information Criterion corrected for small sample sizes (AICc) and model-averaged parameter estimates were calculated in the same manner as for the NPRA surveys.